 There's nothing quite like dropping a bath bomb in the tub and watching the color fill the water.
-It's easy to get the same experience with handmade bath bombs.
-Learn how to use micas and natural colorants below!
+It's easy to get the same experience with handmade ones.
+Learn how to use Liquid Crystal Dyes, micas, and natural colorants below!

 These are a popular option because they mix in easily and there are plenty of colors to choose from.
 Just add them right to the dry powder and stir.
 Start with about 1/8 teaspoon and go from there.
 Keep in mind, the more color you add, the more likely it will stain the tub.
 We recommend using no more than 2 teaspoons of mica per pound of bath bombs.